Program director

 Prerequisite: SWCL 690, SWCL 691.

-Requires conducting a program evaluation or continuing with design and development of a program, as determined by applied DSW project objectives.
+Requires conducting a program evaluation, needs assessment, supported research project, or the development of a treatment manual, as determined by applied DSW project objectives.

 Prerequisite: SWCL 690, SWCL 691, SWCL 692.